-Carlton & United Breweries (or CUB) is Australia's biggest brewery business and is currently the second largest unit within AB InBev Asia Pacific.
+Carlton & United Breweries (or CUB) is Australia's biggest brewery business and was until recently the second largest unit within AB InBev Asia Pacific.
 In 2019, AB InBev announced plans to issue an IPO of around 15% of its entire Asia Pacific division including CUB.
 However that plan was subsequently cancelled as a result of market volatility.
 Soon afterwards, a deal was agreed to sell the Australian business to Asahi Breweries of Japan; the Asia Pacific IPO took place a few weeks later without the Australian business.
+The Asahi deal was finally completed in June 2020 with a final price tag of A$16bn (approx $10.7bn).
 CUB markets three of the five best-selling beers in the country - Carlton Draught, VB and Crown - and has a large collection of other mainstream, craft and imported brands.
-Carlton also lends its brand to a collection of variants including premium packaged Carlton Dry, mid-strength Carlton Ligera and the group's first ever alcohol-free beer Carlton Zero, launched in 2018.
-Other mainstream brands in the portfolio include Pure Blonde, Cascade, Melbourne Bitter and Great Northern, and the company imports a broad range of AB InBev's international beers including Budweiser, Stella Artois and Corona Extra as well as Heineken's Strongbow and Bulmers ciders.
+Carlton variant include premium packaged Carlton Dry, mid-strength Carlton Ligera and the group's first ever alcohol-free beer Carlton Zero, launched in 2018.
+Other mainstream brands in the portfolio include Pure Blonde, Cascade, Melbourne Bitter and Great Northern, and the company imports a broad range of AB InBev's international beers including Budweiser, Stella Artois and Corona Extra - this arrangement wiill continue under license following the Asahi buyout - as well as Heineken's Strongbow and Bulmers ciders.
 It has also introduced or acquired a portfolio of craft brands including Goose Island, Wild Yak, 4 Pines and Pirate Life.
 In 2019, it acquired Riot Wine Co, which sells wine in kegs and cans.
 CUB was for several years the Australian arm of global brewer SABMiller, before being absorbed by AB InBev during 2016.
-SABMiller originally acquired it in the 2011 takeover of Foster's Group, at one point the leading alcohol company in Australia and the Pacific region.
+SABMiller acquired it in the 2011 takeover of Foster's Group, at one point the leading alcohol company in the Pacific region.
 Yet despite the international fame of its namesake Foster's lager, by far the largest proportion of Foster's Group's revenues was always derived from other brands.
 By the mid 2000s, the group was best known in Australia for market leading beers VB, Crown Lager and Carlton Draught.
 It was also home to an extensive wine portfolio, enhanced in 2005 by the high-priced acquisition of local producer Southcorp.
 However the wine business proved increasingly problematic between 2006 and 2008, leading to a series of management shake-ups.
 In 2011, the group split in two, demerging its wine interests as a separate company under the name Treasury Wine Estates.
 The remaining beer business was snapped up by SABMiller in 2011.
 Peter Filipovic is CEO CUB Australia & New Zealand.
 Revenues were approx US$ 1.7bn in 2018, or 3.2% of AB InBev's total.
 See also Classic Commercials: Carlton Draught 'Big Ad'.

 Capsule checked 3rd July 2019